SinaC/TetriNET/readme.txt

 client/server version used when registering add room notion in server (server can handle multiple rooms and client register on a room)
 SinaCSpecials: use gravity when board has enough holes or when to high + zebra + clear column + confusion + darkness + immunity + left gravity + mutation
-Connect+Register and Disconnect+Unregister should be merged into one method WPF Client bot: sometimes _handleNextTetriminoEvent is not raised or is forgot WPF Client: save win list locally if server master Confusion could be managed client-side
+WPF Client bot: sometimes _handleNextTetriminoEvent is not raised or is forgot WPF Client: save win list locally if server master Confusion could be managed client-side